breadboard-ai/breadboard/seeds/llm-starter/README.md

 #### Example:

-If we send the following inputs to `run-javascript`:
+If we send the following inputs to `runJavascript`:

 ```json
 {